podStation/podStation/README.md

 I have recently updated to v14.17.6, but it worked well with v10.15.1 before that.

-If you use [nvm](http://nvm.sh/) to manage your node installations, you can install and set the current version of node by navigating to the folder of this repo and running the commands:
+If you use [nvm](http://nvm.sh/) to manage your node installations, you can install and set the current version of node by navigating to the folder of this repo (after cloning it) and running the commands:
 ```
 nvm install
 nvm use